 Peter and John continue to preach in the villages of Samaria a while before returning to Jerusalem.

 Philip is then commanded by an angel of the Lord to go towards Gaza to meet an Ethiopian eunuch.
 The eunuch is reading

 Isaiah when Philip joins him.
-He preaches the gospel to the eunuch, then baptises him.
+Philip preaches Jesus from the Scripture, then baptises the eunuch.

 The Spirit of God then carries Philip to Azotus where he preaches, not just there, but in all the cities until he reaches

 Saul, the noted witness at Stephen’s stoning, is zealous in his persecution of the church.
 He successfully gains

 authorisation from the high priest to go to Damascus to detain and bring back any disciples found there.
 On the way, he is

 surrounded by a light from heaven and challenged by Jesus concerning his persecution.
 Struck blind, he is led to Damascus

 where he spends three days without food or drink.
 A disciple named Ananias is commanded in a dream to go to Saul and